-Brake And Power Steering System Hoses
+Brake and Power Steering System Hoses

-When servicing the vehicle for scheduled maintenance, inspect the surface of the hoses and nylon tubing for evidence of heat and mechanical damage.
-Hard and brittle rubber, cracking, tears, cuts, abrasions, and excessive swelling suggest deterioration of the rubber.
+When servicing the vehicle for scheduled maintenance, inspect surface of hoses and nylon tubing for evidence of heat and mechanical damage.
+Hard and brittle rubber, cracking, checking, tears, cuts, abrasions, and excessive swelling suggest deterioration of the rubber.
 Particular attention should be made to examining those hose surfaces nearest to high heat sources, such as the exhaust manifold.